Jasbir96/Full_stack_may_2023/Projects_Module/Lecture_1_express_routing/Precontent/2_Precontent Intro to Mongodb.md

 * DB password ,username
 * PORT Number
 * API keys

-that are used to run your server and should always be kept private.
+That are used to run your server and should always be kept private.
 To achieve the privacy they are added to **env file** and that file is kept hidden so that others can't access it .
 In today's class we will look into it how to achieve this